-Where Each Vice President Candidate Stands on Top Economic Issues
+Where Vice President-Elect Harris Stands on Top Economic Issues

 Harris’ economic platform has focused on helping the middle class.
 She has proposed the LIFT the Middle Class Act, which would provide middle- and lower-income working families with a tax credit of up to $6,000 a year to help them keep up with living expenses, CNN reported.
 Harris has also supported raising taxes on the richest top 1%, and would like Trump’s 2017 tax reform act to be repealed, Bloomberg reported.